ion-cloud/ion-cloud/README.md

   - **Phaser** : *gradient animation and initialization helper*
   - **Dice**: *take a complex dice string and compute results based on it.*
     - `3d8+23-2d4` would roll 3 8-sided dice, add 23 then subtract the results of 2 rolled 4-sided dice

+If you need help setting up a project using `ion-cloud` you can use a scaffolding engine like `slush`.
+For more information see [this project](https://www.npmjs.com/package/slush-jugs).

 ## Easel Setup
 The actual setup is really just one line of code, here we set it up and draw text in the center of the screen.